Frequently Asked Questions

 When is the deadline?

 November 1.
-This deadline is the date by which you must hit the “submit” button on the CASPA web site.
-We require that all prerequisites are met before matriculation, but they are not required in order to apply.
+This deadline is the date by which you must hit the “submit” button on the CASPA website.
+We require that all prerequisites be met before matriculation, but you do not need to have them all completed prior to submission of your application.
 See below for what our program requires by the November 1 deadline.

 What are the steps in applying through CASPA?

-First, before you even begin a CASPA application, determine if you are a good fit for our Program.
-See our web site and read through these Frequently Asked Questions thoroughly.
-Look at our prerequisites carefully to determine what you have already and what you will need for consideration.
+First, before you begin a CASPA application, determine if you are a good fit for our Program.
+Visit our website and read through these Frequently Asked Questions thoroughly.
+Then, look at our prerequisites carefully to determine what you already have and will need for consideration.

-When you have decided to apply, go to the CASPA web site and read thoroughly the information there, including their FAQ page.
+When you have decided to apply, go to the CASPA website and read the information thoroughly, including their FAQ page.
 Once you create an account with CASPA and start the application process, you can check the progress of your application—look for outstanding documents, etc.

-Be sure to print out a copy of your application for your personal records.
-Do NOT send printed copies to CASPA or to our Program.
+Be sure to print out a copy of your application for your records.
+Do NOT send printed copies to CASPA or our Program.

 When should I apply?

 CASPA does not send an application to us until they have received the required references and transcripts of ALL college work completed up to the time of application.
-This usually takes 3-4 weeks, therefore we encourage applicants to complete their applications well before our deadline of November 1.
+This usually takes 3-4 weeks.
+Therefore we encourage applicants to complete their applications well before our deadline of November 1.
 You may send updated transcripts directly to our Program once you have completed more courses, so there is no need to wait until you have finished fall semester courses before you apply.
-Do keep in mind, however, that the more complete your application is, the more competitive it will be.
+Remember, however, that the more complete your application is, the more competitive it will be.

 CASPA begins accepting applications each spring.
-Our PA Admissions Committee begins reviewing applications in the fall, so it is in your best interest to complete your application early so that you can be considered for an interview when we first start scheduling them.
-We begin the interview scheduling process in early November each year.
+Our PA Admissions Committee begins reviewing applicationsas theya re verified, so it is in your best interest to complete your application early so that you can be considered for an interview when we start scheduling them.
+We begin the interviews in September.

-After the posted deadline of November 1, you will no longer be able to specify our Program on the CASPA application.
+After the posted deadline of November 1, you can no longer specify our Program on the CASPA application.
 However, supporting documentation can still be submitted to CASPA.

 Can I apply directly to the College rather than through CASPA?